wilsone24/Optimization-Project/README.md

 ![graphs](https://github.com/wilsone24/Optimization-Project/assets/118389840/b730627f-6528-478d-a752-e4925849b160)

 ## Observations

-Taking into account a first analysis and observing the dataset we can reach the following premises about the possible hypothesis.
+Taking into account the following analysis and observing the dataset, we can derive the following premises:

-**Price:**
-- Observation: Prices of diamonds range from $326 to $18,823.
-- Objective: Analyze the price distribution to identify patterns and trends within different price ranges, aiding in market segmentation.

-**Carat Weight:**
-- Observation: Carat weights vary from 0.2 to 5.01.
-- Objective: Investigate the relationship between carat weight and diamond prices to understand the impact of weight on overall value.

-**Cut Quality:**
-- Observation: Cut quality categories include Fair, Good, Very Good, Premium, and Ideal.
-- Objective: Explore the influence of cut quality on diamond prices, determining if certain cut categories command higher values.

-**Color:**
-- Observation: Color is graded from J (worst) to D (best).
-- Objective: Examine the impact of color on diamond prices, specifically identifying whether diamonds closer to grade D exhibit higher values.

-**Clarity:**
-- Observation: Clarity is measured from I1 (worst) to IF (best).
-- Objective: Investigate the correlation between clarity and diamond prices, aiming to understand how transparency influences perceived value.

-**Physical Dimensions (X, Y, Z):**
-- Observation: Dimensions include length (0-10.74 mm), width (0-58.9 mm), and depth (0-31.8 mm).
-- Objective: Explore the relationship between physical dimensions and diamond prices, considering the importance of shape and proportions.

-**Depth:**
-- Observation: Total depth percentage (43-79) is calculated using dimensions x, y, and z.
-- Objective: Analyze the depth percentage and its potential correlation with diamond prices, understanding how depth influences visual characteristics.

-**Table:**
-- Observation: Table width (43-95) represents the width of the top of the diamond relative to the widest point.
-- Objective: Investigate the influence of table width on diamond prices, determining whether a wider table correlates with increased brilliance and higher values.
+* Diamond prices range from $326 to $18,823, with a mean of 3932.79.
+Additionally, the objective is to analyze the distribution and identify patterns in different price ranges.

+* Despite the presence of outliers, concerning the dimensions x, y, z of the diamonds, they follow a trend that can be linearly modeled in each of the proposed graphs.
+The respective means for each dimension are: x (5.731157), y (5.734526), z (3.538734).
+The dimensions include length (x) ranging from 0 to 10.74 mm, width (y) ranging from 0 to 58.9 mm, and depth (z) ranging from 0 to 31.8 mm.
+The goal is to explore the relationship between physical dimensions and diamond prices, considering the importance of shape and proportions.

+* Other observations: We observe that the trend of carats concerning the price of diamonds follows a quadratic function, where the data is not dispersed as much.
+Carat weights vary from 0.2 to 5.01, with a mean of 0.797940.
+The correlation coefficient of this variable with respect to the diamond price is the highest and is 0.92.

+* The other variables, both qualitative and quantitative, also influence the diamond price but not as much as those mentioned earlier.
+We observe that as the count decreases, the price is lower, and the density concerning the price follows two trends, first rising and then declining.

 ![Matriz de correlación](https://github.com/wilsone24/Optimization-Project/assets/118389840/cf952684-999a-4dfd-baf5-8bac9e6194fe)